Central Park, Sydney: Heritage

+The site formally was Carlton & United Breweries site in Chippendale.
+Heritage consultants Godden Mackay Logan was engaged to undertake the comprehensive site survey, analysis, archaeological investigation and documentation.
+Urbis, who is heritage architect was engaged to adaptively reuse of heritage structures in collaboration with the project architects.
+In the end, there are 33 items were identified as heritage items and have been retained.
+The heritage items including the tiled arch at Kent Road, terraces and warehouses along Kensington Street, three hotels, the brewery yard buildings and brick stack and the administration building have been adaptively reused in an architecture award winning refurbishment by Tzannes architects.

 Commercial buildings

 London architects Foster + Partners are the designers behind Central Park's first commercial buildings known as Central Park Mall, which is anchored by Woolworths and features over 75,000 square metres of office and retail space.

 Parkland

 Central Park includes two parks.
 In addition to the main park, a pocket park known as the Balfour Street Park was created by closing a section of Balfour Street.
 The park provides a connection between Central Park and the rest of Chippendale.
 It opened in April 2010.
 The main park, called Chippendale Green, opened on 17 December 2012.

 Artworks

 Halo, a wind powered kinetic sculpture by Jennifer Turpin and Michaelie Crawford was installed in Central Park in 2012.
 It involves a ring turning and tilting atop a mast in response to wind.